How to set up, configure and test a search index for Site Search

 Here, you'll see three types of settings:

 Queryable fields: configure the parameters the main search field searches in and which relative weights each parameter should have.
-This will create a text match score are used to rank products by.
+This will create a text match score used to rank products by.
 In the screenshot below, the parameter "description" is added, but with half the weight of the product name.
-This means that search results matching the product name will have twice the weight (and therefore a higher text match score) as results matching the description (and thereby take priority).
+This means that search results matching the product name will have twice the weight (and therefore a higher text match score) as results matching the description and thereby take priority.
 If the weights are of equal value, the order of the parameters will dictate the priority.

 Sorting: Select how your search results should be sorted when they are returned.
 You can select any sortable field and have results returned ascending or descending.
 In the screenshot below, search results will be returned sorted on price, lowest to highest.
 You can select up to three fields - if multiple products have the same price, you might want to control which parameter to sort by as a fallback.
+You can use this feature to display sort parameters to users in the frontend like this:

 About text match score and ranking: The parameter weights available in the Settings (as described above) is a tool for indicating when a product should have a higher priority than another product by ranking on a text match score.